 For many years our congregation hosted a rest stop for Coldest Night of the Year walkers during February.
 This event raised much-needed money to bring hope and help to people in the larger community who need support.

 The Social Justice Committee meets regularly (now on Zoom).
 New members are welcome.
-The committee is also responsible for making recommendations for use of the UCV Peace Fund.
 Is there a particular social justice issue that you would like to see lifted up at UCV?
 Please get in touch with us email@example.com

 Past Forums Sponsored by Social Justice Committee